juliorodrigues97/portfolio/index.md

 ## Hi, I'm Julio 👋

-I'm a Data Analyst with a background in Production Engineering, currently transitioning into data analytics.
-I enjoy transforming raw data into clear, actionable insights that support business decisions.
+I'm a Data Analyst with a background in Production Engineering and experience in analytical problem-solving.
+Currently transitioning into data analytics, I focus on transforming data into clear, actionable insights that support business decision-making and strategic planning.

 ### 🔍 Skills